git-it-blake/Habitat-Releases/README.md

 ## Tools

-Habitat is organized into six purpose-built tools, each named after an animal or element that reflects its personality:
+Habitat is organized into seven purpose-built tools, each named after an animal or element that reflects its personality:

 | Tool | Role | What It Does |
 |------|------|--------------|